oszuidwest/streekomroep-wp/README.md

 # The Streekomroep WordPress Theme

 This is a WordPress theme created for Streekomroep ZuidWest in the Netherlands.
 It utilizes Timber and Tailwind CSS, offering functionality for regional news, radio, and TV broadcasts.
+Use it with WordPress 6.5+ and PHP 8.1+.

 ## How to build/install
 Instructions for macOS: